jsrozner/fix_google_contact_bdays/README.md

         includes a year

 In particular the following changes are made:
-- if date obj present then
+- if date obj ({year: , month:, date:}) present then
-    - if no year add default year
+    - if no year add default year (defaults to k_default_year == 1900)
     - ignore the bday text (todo: we could verify that it matches)
-- if only text is present then parse the text into a date object
+- if only text is present (no date object) then parse the text into a date object
+    - if no year, default to k_default_year == 1900
-- ALWAYS remove the text after doing the above
+- ALWAYS remove the text object after doing the above
 - anytime a given year is the current year, we assume this is because no year was present (rather than that the person was born in current year) and change to the default year